reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- Spline Internal Thread Size: M3
 >- Spline Internal Thread Depth: 6mm

-  -   **Arduino Mega 2560 Wifi R3**: The MEGA2560 Wifi is a variant of the Arduino Mega programmable board that includes an ESP8266 Wifi chip.
-Located in the middle module, it is used to manage the robot's mobility alongside the L298N Motor Driver, thus allowing the robot to move freely on a flat surface.
+  -   **Arduino Mega 2560 R3**: Located in the middle module, it is used to manage the robot's mobility alongside the L298N Motor Driver, thus allowing the robot to move freely on a flat surface.

 ![image](https://github.com/user-attachments/assets/231f99f2-54ef-47d3-8b1e-a9c95b07bb37)